The Best Spots for Lunch in Old Town Alexandria

-Wraps, tacos, salads, sandwiches and burgers — all with a twist — are some of the highlights of Mason’s Social’s lunch menu.
-Try the marrow burger (on special for $11.50 on Mondays), tasso BLT, pork belly taco, or lamb meatball hero.
-Be sure to order the fried brussel sprouts as your side – they are divine!
-Stop in for Taco Tuesday and enjoy three tacos for just $10.
+Wraps, tacos, salads, sandwiches, and burgers — all with a twist — are some of the highlights of Mason’s Social’s lunch menu.
+Try the marrow burger (on special for $11.50 on Mondays), BLTA, pork belly taco, or scallop risotto Be sure to order the fried brussel sprouts as your side – they are divine!
+Stop in for Taco Tuesday and enjoy three tacos for just $12.

 This Old Town establishment, which offers fine cuisine in a casual setting, is known for its Cajun and Creole specialties.
-The Warehouse lunch menu includes many fun, themed sandwiches, including the “The John West, Jr.”($11.95)” with pulled pork barbeque cooked in a special sour mash whiskey sauce, and “The George Gilpin” ($13.95), a traditional New Orleans fried “Oyster Loaf ” on French bread.
+The Warehouse lunch menu includes many fun, themed sandwiches, including the “The John West, Jr.”($14.95)” with pulled pork barbeque cooked in a special sour mash whiskey sauce, and “The George Gilpin” ($17.95), a traditional New Orleans fried “Oyster Loaf ” on French bread.

-New to Old Town in 2018, Augie’s Mussel House offers a modern interpretation of Belgian cuisine.
-Try Augie’s House special, mussels with garlic-herb butter, bacon, and beer ($16) or the Thai Green Curry mussels, with purple eggplant, thai chili, coconut ($17).
+Augie’s Mussel House offers a modern interpretation of Belgian cuisine.
+Try Augie’s House special, Beer and Bacon mussels with garlic-herb butter, bacon, and beer ($17) or the Thai Green Curry mussels, with purple eggplant, thai chili, coconut ($17).
 Burgers, salads, and entrees are also available.
 Augie’s lovely patio is a great spot for outdoor dining and sampling its impressive list of international beers.

 This spacious, two-story restaurant and bar offers a fabulous lunch menu.
-The Virtue lunch menu includes several types of burgers (including salmon and boar) and many varieties of tacos, including fish, barbacoa and sweet potato.
+The Virtue lunch menu includes several types of burgers (including salmon and umami) and many varieties of tacos, including fish, barbacoa and fried avocado.
 Want something lighter?
-Try either the baby kale and apple or quinoa salad.
-Hearty entrees like steak frites, ribs, shrimp n’ grits, duck meatloaf, and pasta puttanesca, are also available at lunchtime.
+Try either the baby spinach and apple or quinoa salad.
+Hearty entrees like steak frites, ribs, shrimp n’ grits, enchilada verdes, and pasta puttanesca, are also available at lunchtime.

 212 Queen Street

 Momo Sushi’s lunch special can’t be beat.
-Its $10.95 lunchtime bento box includes Chicken Teriyaki, a six-piece California Roll, plus salad, rice, and miso soup.
-You can also choose from one of Momo’s 10 sushi combos, rice bowls or yakisoba noodle dishes.
+Its $11.95 lunchtime bento box includes Chicken Teriyaki, a six-piece California Roll, rice, and miso soup.
+You can also choose from one of Momo’s 11 sushi combos, sushi bowls or yakisoba noodle dishes.

 Offering one of the best waterfront dining views in Old Town, Vola’s is a fabulous spot for a seafood lunch.
 Try the Chesapeake Bay Chowder, made with blue crab, to start.
-For your main dish, try a lobster roll, blackened grouper sandwich, or firecracker shrimp tacos — with a side of Old Bay Fries, of course.
-Its “Red Hot Apple Cobbler” is the perfect way to end your meal, with its special ingredient of spicy red hot candies and cooling cinnamon ice cream.
+For your main dish, try a lobster roll, blackened grouper sandwich, or seared shrimp tacos — with a side of Old Bay Fries, of course.
 Located in the Torpedo Factory, Vola’s offers both indoor and outdoor seating as well as the Hi-Tide lounge, a throwback cocktail lounge.

 If you’re a fan of Southern cuisine, be sure to check out Hen Quarter’s lunchtime offerings.
-They include the HQ Special (two pieces of fried chicken, Yukon mashed potatoes, collard greens, a biscuit, and honey butter) or the Nashville Hot Chicken.
-Of course, you’ll want to start with the Fried Green Tomatoes appetizer, with smoked mozzarella and Sea Island pea salsa, and wash it all down with sweet tea.
+They include the HQ Fried Chicken Dinner Special (four pieces of fried chicken, Yukon mashed potatoes, collard greens, watermelon, a biscuit, and honey butter) or the Chicken and Waffles.

 The Bottom Line